werf/werf/docs/_includes/reference/cli/werf_helm_migrate2to3.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Start a migration of your existing helm 2 release to helm 3
+Start a migration of your existing Helm 2 release to Helm 3.

 {{ header }} Syntax